“I’m thinking about going out on my own. What should I know before I start freelancing?”

 Asking these questions up-front helps you to frame freelancing like a business – which it very much is – and will have a direct effect on the specifics of your plan.

-I’ve met far too many soloists who can’t tell me what a great gig means to them.
+I’ve met far too many soloists who haven’t defined what a great gig means to them.
+And if you haven’t done that, then you can’t share the parameters with people in your network who would like to help you.

 - What kind of deliverables?